You may be wondering how Brave browser is able to display that a website is verified without compromising your browsing history?

 We hope this short article has given you a bit more insight into how this exciting new web browser works.

-Crypto.BI is, itself, a Brave Publisher and every time you download the Brave Browser via us, we get a small incentive from Brave.
+Crypto.BI is, itself, a Brave Publisher and every time you download the Brave Browser via our link, we get a small incentive from Brave.

 So if you want to start getting paid in cryptocurrency to browser the WWW, then we invite you to download Brave Browser right now and start earning immediately.